anonymousbitcoin/anon/README.md

 RPC Port: 7932

 Anonymous Bitcoin is a fork of Zclassic, merging in a snapshotted UTXO set of Bitcoin.
-BTCP is financial freedom.
+ANON is financial freedom.

 Build
 -----------------